 Note that if the abuse involved sexual abuse, district attorneys would bring charges for sexual assault or open and gross lewdness in Nevada.
 Warning signs may include STIs and genital bruising.

 Example: Tom hires Angela to care for his sick father during the day.
 Instead, Angela ignores him and watches TV.
 Since Tom’s dad cannot communicate, Tom has no idea Angela is not living up to her contractual obligations and is committing elder abuse.
+It does not matter if Tom’s dad in the above example sustains no serious injuries.
+Neglectful behavior in itself is a crime.

-That being said, signs of elder neglect – especially in assisted living homes – are bed sores, weight loss, pill bottles that have not been refilled, and broken bones (from falls).
+Signs of elder neglect – especially in assisted living homes – are bed sores, weight loss, pill bottles that have not been refilled, and broken bones (from falls).
 Victims are often in clothes that are too hot or cold for the weather and may show signs of dehydration and malnutrition.

-Nevada’s legal definition of isolation of older people is willfully, maliciously, and intentionally preventing human contact.
+Nevada’s definition of isolation of older people is willfully, maliciously, and intentionally preventing human contact.
 This typically occurs with elderly victims who

-- are unable to walk or
+- Are unable to walk or

-- otherwise have limited mobility.
+- Otherwise have limited mobility.

 Sometimes victims are physically restrained, and the abuser may falsely tell outside people that the elderly person does not want visitors.